Checkout Optimization

 By making an effort to optimize your checkout, your brand stands to recover hundreds, if not thousands, of dollars in lost revenue.

-Cart abandonment is just one element of online store visits going underutilized in eCommerce.
+Cart abandonment is just one element of online store visits going underutilized in ecommerce.
 It’s not enough to secure that first purchase from a customer; you also need them to shop with you again if you’re going to build a healthy business.

 It’s important to remember that it’s your customer’s final impression of the shopping experience that determines whether they’ll return to your brand.
 They might have completed a purchase, but if they had to fight tooth and nail through a complex checkout experience, they’re unlikely to buy from you again.